 We recommend staying near Universal City Station:

-The station is only a few minutes’ walk from the park entrance.
+It is only a few minutes' walk to the park entrance.
 You can head into USJ early, enjoy the rides until closing, and be back in your room in minutes.

 Dining is also easy.
-Right outside the park, Universal CityWalk Osaka offers a big mix of American-style and Japanese restaurants, cafés, and souvenir shops.
-You’ll find familiar names like Hard Rock Café, Eggs ’n Things, and Starbucks, plus local favorites like Fugetsu (okonomiyaki).
+Right outside the park, you will find Universal CityWalk Osaka with many restaurants, cafés, and souvenir shops.
+You'll find familiar names like Hard Rock Café, Eggs 'n Things, and Starbucks, plus local favorites like Fugetsu (okonomiyaki).

 Tips on Stay Plan, including Universal Studios Visit